At a glance

-- There is a general small business exemption for digital services; if you have fewer than 50 staff and a turnover and/or balance sheet of less than €10 million then you are not an RDSP, and NIS does not apply.
+- There is a general small business exemption for digital services; if you have fewer than 50 staff and a turnover or balance sheet below €10 million then you are not an RDSP, and NIS does not apply.
 However, if you are part of a larger group, then you need to assess the group’s staffing and turnover numbers to see if the exemption applies.

 - NIS is regulated by sector-specific ‘competent authorities’.
 The ICO is the competent authority for RDSPs.

 - The National Cyber Security Centre (NCSC) also has two functions: it is the UK’s ‘single point of contact’ (SPOC), as well as the ‘computer security incident response team’ (CSIRT).

 - What is meant by ‘security of network and information systems’?